barto9496/udacity_dsa/3rd Chapter: Search and Sorting/Theory/Lecture 2: Efficiency of Binary Search.md

 lower than 10 and then ending up on the last element which is 8.

-So the time efficiency of the algorithm isn't really O(n) instead it is O(n/2) as for an array of 8 elements we had 4 iterations
+So the time efficiency of the algorithm isn't really O(n) instead it is O(n/2) as for an array of 8 elements we had 4 iterations.